Josesx506/Odin_Project_FS/05_React/Docs/05_React_State_and_Hooks.md

 ### Hooks
 Hooks are functions that let you use React features.
 All hooks are recognizable by the `use` prefix.
 For example, `useState` is a hook.
 We’ll use more of these as we get further into the course.
 For now, remember that hooks have rules that we need to abide by:
-1. Hooks can only be called from the top level of a functional component.
+1. Hooks can only be called from the top level of a functional component (they don't work in class components).
 2. Hooks can’t be called from inside loops, conditions, or other nested functions.

+Hooks don't work in class components, because class components already have a way to do what hooks do.

 ### Import stateChange performance by minimizing Re-rendering